WalletWasabi/WasabiDoc/docs/building-wasabi/TechnicalOverview.md

 It is written in [.NET Core](https://en.wikipedia.org/wiki/.NET_Core) (C#), which is cross-platform and open-source .NET.
 Wasabi uses [NBitcoin](https://github.com/MetacoSA/NBitcoin/) as its Bitcoin library, to which Wasabi developers are frequent contributors: [@lontivero](https://github.com/lontivero), [@nopara73](https://github.com/nopara73).

-Wasabi uses the [Avalonia](https://github.com/AvaloniaUI/Avalonia/) library as its UI framework, where Wasabi developer [@danwalmsley](https://github.com/danwalmsley) is a maintainer.
+Wasabi uses the [Avalonia](https://github.com/AvaloniaUI/Avalonia/) library as its UI framework, where some Wasabi developers are maintainers, such as [@wieslawsoltes](https://github.com/wieslawsoltes)

 Wasabi does not support and does not plan to support other currencies in the future.